RemoveMyWaste/RemoveMyWaste-android/README.md

 # Contributing

+Pull requests welcome!

+## dev environment

-## Most of the app is developed in android studio
+The user-facing components of the app are developed in [android studio](https://developer.android.com/studio/).

+The database that provides the hazardous materials data to the app may be found here ⇢ [database](https://github.com/cs361-group24/database).

 ### To clone this repo into android studio